Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Remarks and summary

-As a result, using the CMB measurements at pivot scale $k_*=0.05({\rm Mpc})^{-1}$ and the Hubble scale $H_*$ at the beginning of inflation, we calculate the Hubble scale $H_{\rm end}$ and energy densities $\rho^{\rm end}_{_{\Lambda, M}}$ at the end of inflation after $e$-folding number $N_{\rm end}$.
-These are treated as initial conditions for studying the reheating epoch, and we calculate the Hubble scale $H_{\rm RH}$, temperature $T_{\rm RH}$ and entropy $S_{\rm patch}$ at the genuine reheating episode.
-Based on the reheating temperature (\ref{rehtem}) determined by CMB measurements and the observed baryon number-to-entropy ratio, we consistently constrain the effective pair mass parameter $(\hat m/M_{\rm pl})$ and the effective Yukawa coupling $(g_{_Y}^2/g^{1/2}_*)$ in the theoretical framework of $\tilde\Lambda$CDM.
-Thus no free parameter is adjustable.
+\comment{Based on the reheating temperature (\ref{rehtem}) determined by CMB measurements and the observed baryon number-to-entropy ratio, we consistently constrain the effective pair mass parameter $(\hat m/M_{\rm pl})$ and the effective Yukawa coupling $(g_{_Y}^2/g^{1/2}_*)$ in the theoretical framework of $\tilde\Lambda$CDM.
+Thus no free parameter is adjustable.}

-We present these results as functions of the tensor-to-scalar ratio $r$, and show they are in accordance with observations.
-As a result, the final results are expressed as functions of the tensor-to-scalar ratio $r$ and their numerical values are in accordance with the CMB observations so far.
-Moreover, from purely theoretical points of views, we preliminarily limit the $r$ values in the range $0.042\lesssim r \lesssim 0.048$.
-The upper limit is consistent with observations, while the lower limit shows $r\not=0$ definitely, to be fixed by next-generation experiments, such as CMB-S4 \cite{CMB-S4}.

-There are two kinds of massive fermion-antifermion pairs gravitationally produced: (i) unstable pairs that couple and decay to relativistic particles; (ii) stable pairs that do not couple to other particles except gravity and possibly have a lifetime longer than the Universe.
-Considering stable massive pairs produced in the reheating and following the cosmic rate equation (\ref{rateeqpr}) for the back and forth processes ${\mathcal S}\Leftrightarrow \bar F F$, we discuss the sable massive pairs as cold dark matter candidates and calculate their relic abundance in connection with observations.
-We preliminarily find that in the matter dominate epoch the cold dark matter-energy density $\rho^{\rm cold}_{_M}\propto H^2$ in its evolution.
-More detailed analyses are required.